-Fact is we don’t need Verizon or some other behemoth telecom company; we as consumers already have all the alternatives at our fingertips with VoIP.
-Is just a matter of exercising our options.
+The fact is we don’t need Verizon or some other behemoth telecom company; we as consumers already have all the alternatives at our fingertips with VoIP.
+It is just a matter of exercising our options.
 Would like to start?
 Why not have a look at our Long Distance Providers, all have smartphone apps or look at our Residential Providers to begin your transition to XXI century telecommunications service (pay-less & get more!)